alex-nuclearboy/SpectrumAnalyser/README.md

       CMake

-## Necessary environment variables
+## Environment Configuration

-To use the software, an environment variable specifying the path to the experiment data files must be set:
+Before using the software, it's essential to configure an environment variable named `XRAYDATA`.
+This variable points to the location of the experiment data files.

-      XRAYDATA
+For Unix-like operating systems, such as Linux, you can set the `XRAYDATA` environment variable by adding the following line to your shell profile file (e.g., `.bashrc`):

+      export XRAYDATA=/path/to/datafiles

+Please ensure to replace `/path/to/datafiles` with the actual path where your ROOT files are stored.

 ## Installation & Compilation

+To install and compile this software, follow these steps:

       git clone https://github.com/alex-nuclearboy/SpectrumAnalyser.git
       cd SpectrumAnalyser